 - Herbal tea: peppermint, chamomile, raspberry leaf, elderflower, sage, linden…

 Again, make sure that you already know what you’re using as a base.
-Try and taste all the different herbs and flavors you want to add to the mixture, otherwise you might end up with a blend you don’t like.
+Try and taste all the different herbs and flavors you want to add to the mixture, otherwise, you might end up with a blend you don’t like.

-2. Add another flavour (or four)
+2. Add another flavor (or four)

 - Chamomile, lavender, Echinacea

 3. Decide on dried fruits, flowers, and spices

 Once you have your mixture blended and you like it, that’s when you can add the finishing touches to it and make it your personal herbal tea blend.
 Add an extra flavor for that special kick to the blend: